-Provit 5000

-User's Manual
+Provit 5000 User's Manual

-Version: 4.70 (May 2006)
+Version: 5.10 (May 2007)

-Model No.: MAPRV5000-E
+Model number: MAPRV5000-ENG

+All information contained in this manual is current as of its creation/publication.
 We reserve the right to change the contents of this manual without warning.
-The information contained herein is believed to be accurate as of the date of publication; however, Bernecker + Rainer Industrie-Elektronik Ges.m.b.H. makes no warranty, expressed or implied, with regards to the products or the documentation contained within this book.
+The information contained herein is believed to be accurate as of the date of publication; however, Bernecker + Rainer Industrie-Elektronik Ges.m.b.H. makes no warranty, expressed or implied, with regard to the products or the documentation contained within this book.
 In addition, Bernecker + Rainer Industrie-Elektronik Ges.m.b.H. shall not be liable in the event of incidental or consequential damages in connection with or resulting from the furnishing, performance, or use of these products.
 The software names, hardware names, and trademarks used in this document are registered by the respective companies.